-From a bestselling eye mask one TODAY writer uses to combat "resting zombie face," to a popular pillow spray I can't sleep without, here are 10 products to help you sleep on a plane.
+From a bestselling eye mask one TODAY writer uses to combat "resting zombie face," to a popular pillow spray I can't sleep without, here are several products to help you sleep on a plane.
 And if you find yourself seated next to me in the friendly skies, don't be a stranger.
 Say "Hi!"... unless my eye mask is on.
 In that case, I only want to be woken up for food.

-Products for sleeping on a plane
+Travel writer-loved products for sleeping on a plane

 If you're one of those people who can't sleep without white noise, this handheld device with earbuds can certainly help.
 It's pre-loaded with 24 relaxing tracks developed by doctors, the brand shares, and features a removable SD card, so you can add your own tracks, too.
 With up to 15 hours of run time on one charge, it even lasts on long haul flights.
 Of course, the built-in "sleep enhancement timer" that automatically shuts the device off after 30, 60 or 90 minutes helps, too.